andrewcumming/phys645/compact.md

 {S_n(A,Z)\over c^2} =   m_n + M(A-1,Z) - M(A,Z) = E_B(A,Z) - E_B(A-1,Z).
 $$

 If $S_n<0$, the nucleus will spontaneously spit out a neutron, it is neutron unbound.
-Plot a color map of $S_n$ and identify the {\bf neutron drip line}, the boundary between nuclei that are neutron bound and unbound.
+Plot a color map of $S_n$ and identify the **neutron drip line**, the boundary between nuclei that are neutron bound and unbound.

 (d) In a neutron star, the electrons are degenerate with energy $E_F$, so the energy we need to consider for a given nucleus is actually